umershaikh123/mind-support-ai/README.md

 Welcome to MindSupportAI, an innovative and empathetic AI-powered therapy chatbot.
 Our mission is to provide personalized mental health support and guidance, creating a safe space for users to express their feelings and receive compassionate assistance.
 MindSupportAI aims to bridge the gap in mental health care, making support and advice easily accessible to everyone.

-## Features

-- **Intelligent Symptom Analysis:** MindSupportAI actively listens to users' descriptions of their symptoms and employs custom prompt templates to gather more specific and relevant data, allowing for a comprehensive understanding of the user's emotional state.

-- **Personality Disorder Assessment:** The AI system can administer a personality disorder assessment, helping users gain insights into their personality traits and potential disorders.

-- **Empathetic Responses:** MindSupportAI utilizes ElevenLab TTS software to provide a comforting and personified therapist, offering empathetic and supportive responses that resonate with the user's emotions.

-- **24/7 Availability:** MindSupportAI is accessible round-the-clock, ensuring users can seek immediate support during emergencies or outside regular support hours.

-- **Continuous Improvement:** We are committed to continually improving MindSupportAI based on user feedback and advancements in mental health technology, ensuring the platform remains effective and up-to-date.

 ## How to Run Locally

 1. Set up your OpenAI API key.